Lamar Alexander: Republican leadership

 In late 2006, Alexander announced that he had secured the requisite number of votes to become the Republican Party's Minority Whip in the Senate during the 110th Congress.
 Even though he was seen as the preferred choice of Minority Leader Mitch McConnell and the Bush administration, he lost the election to former Senate Majority Leader Trent Lott by one vote (25–24).

 Alexander would get a second shot at entering his party's leadership a year later when Lott announced his intent to resign from the Senate by the end of 2007.
 Sen. Jon Kyl of Arizona, then Chairman of the Senate Republican Conference, ran for Whip and was elected without opposition.
 With the Conference Chair vacant, Alexander announced that he would seek the position.
 He would go on to defeat Sen. Richard Burr of North Carolina by a margin of 31–16.

 Alexander stepped down as Conference Chairman in January 2012, citing his desire to foster consensus.
 He said, "I want to do more to make the Senate a more effective institution so that it can deal better with serious issues."
 He added, "For these same reasons, I do not plan to seek a leadership position in the next Congress", ending speculation that he would run for the position of Republican Whip after Jon Kyl retired in 2013.

 On December 17, 2018, Alexander announced that he would not seek another term in 2020.
 In an interview with Politico, he stated that he had made the decision as early as August 2018.

 For his tenure as the chairman of the Senate Health, Education, Labor, and Pensions Committee in the 116th Congress, Alexander earned an "F" grade from the non-partisan Lugar Center's Congressional Oversight Hearing Index.

 2013 presidential inauguration role

-As co-chairman of the Joint Congressional Inaugural Committee, Alexander was one of the speakers at the Second inauguration of Barack Obama on January 21, 2013, alongside the committee's chair, Senator Charles Schumer.
+As co-chairman of the Joint Congressional Inaugural Committee, Alexander was one of the speakers at the Second inauguration of Barack Obama on January 21, 2013, alongside the committee's chair, Senator Chuck Schumer.